itmammoth/Tamotsu/README.md

 ### `Tamotsu.Table.create(model_or_attributes)`

-Creates new record in the spreadsheet with the given model or attributes.
+Creates new record in the spreadsheet with the given model or attributes and returns the new model if created successfully.

 |Param              |Type           |Description|
 |:------------------|:--------------|:----------|